 Malnutrition is a common cause of weight loss.
 Malnutrition is often due to social factors like poverty or unavailability of food.
 In other cases, malnutrition may occur due to inability or lack of inclination to eat, or a problem with absorption of nutrients from the intestines.

-: Any person complaining of sudden and significant loss of weight should be evaluated for a hidden cancer, especially if no other cause is evident.
+- Cancer: Any person complaining of sudden and significant loss of weight should be evaluated for a hidden cancer, especially if no other cause is evident.
 Weight loss is a major symptom of cancer.
 Patients with cancer produce substances like cachectin and interleukins that are responsible for weight loss.
 Increased metabolism may be responsible for weight loss in patients with blood cancer.

 - Hormonal Diseases: Hormonal diseases are also common causes of weight loss.
 Conditions like hyperthyroidism increase the metabolic rate.
 Less commonly, pheochromocytoma, adrenal insufficiency, hypercalcemia and hypopituitarism cause weight loss.
 A history of symptoms, a complete physical examination and blood tests are used to diagnose these conditions.
-Infection and Inflammation

-: Infections are commonly associated with weight loss due to an increase in metabolic rate accompanied by a decrease in appetite and calorie intake.
+- Infection and Inflammation: Infections are commonly associated with weight loss due to an increase in metabolic rate accompanied by a decrease in appetite and calorie intake.
 Various infections like lung abscess, HIV, fungal diseases, and subacute bacterial endocarditis (infection of the heart) cause unintentional weight loss.
 Tuberculosis should be suspected in a patient with chronic cough, low-grade fever in the evenings and weight loss.
 These conditions are diagnosed through physical examination, blood tests and chest x-rays.

-: Brain injury and neurodegenerative diseases like Parkinsonís disease and Alzheimerís disease may result in a neglect of regular eating and therefore result in loss of weight.
+- Neurological Disorders: Brain injury and neurodegenerative diseases like Parkinsonís disease and Alzheimerís disease may result in a neglect of regular eating and therefore result in loss of weight.
 In addition, the patient may suffer from other complications like constipation.
 The medications used in the treatment of these conditions could also interfere with regular eating patterns.

-: Patients with cardiac diseases often experience decreased appetite and increased metabolism.
+- Heart Diseases: Patients with cardiac diseases often experience decreased appetite and increased metabolism.
 Also, dietary restrictions in such patients may cause weight loss.
 Patients with severe congestive heart failure produce substances in the blood called cytokines, which result in symptoms like weight loss, wasting of muscle, and loss of appetite.
 Symptoms of cardiac disease are usually obvious in these patients.

-: Besides lung infections, conditions like severe chronic obstructive pulmonary disease and breathlessness are also associated with weight loss.
+- Lung Diseases: Besides lung infections, conditions like severe chronic obstructive pulmonary disease and breathlessness are also associated with weight loss.
 Symptoms of lung disease should be looked out for in a patient with weight loss.
-Digestive System Disorders

-: Digestive system disorders can reduce appetite and the absorption of nutrients from food, thereby resulting in weight loss.
+- Digestive System Disorders: Digestive system disorders can reduce appetite and the absorption of nutrients from food, thereby resulting in weight loss.
 These disorders include stomach and intestinal ulcers, celiac disease and pancreatitis.
 In addition, dental problems may also be associated with reduced food intake and therefore weight loss.
 Worm infestations are common causes of weight loss or failure to gain weight in children despite adequate food intake.

-: Kidney diseases may be associated with weight loss due to loss of protein in the urine, and the associated nausea and vomiting.
+- Kidney Diseases: Kidney diseases may be associated with weight loss due to loss of protein in the urine, and the associated nausea and vomiting.
 However, in later stages of kidney disease, the weight may increase due to accumulation of fluid.

 - Medications and Alcohol: Medications are commonly associated with adverse effects like nausea, vomiting, loss of appetite, and altered taste.
 In addition, they could interfere with the absorption of certain nutrients or cause diarrhea, thus contributing to weight loss.
 Diuretics may cause weight loss by reducing the water content of the body.
 Alcohol impairs the bodyís ability to absorb nutrients and vitamins and alters metabolism, resulting in weight loss.